 |Returns||30 days via Amazon.
 Varies by retailer|

-The bObsweep Pet Hair is a well designed robot vacuum built to tackle a wide variety of messes.
+The bObsweep Pet Hair is a well-designed robot vacuum built to tackle a wide variety of messes.
 Although this vacuum contains a slightly bulkier build, it still does a fine job of getting into most hard to reach places.
-Additionally, an LED screen on top of the robot vacuum allow users to see the mode they are selecting, whether it’s on the remote or directly on the bObsweep’s interface.
-If you like the idea of a robot vacuum that costs less than $200, but still offers a lot, the bObsweep could be a good option for you.
+Additionally, an LED screen on top of the robot vacuum allows users to see the mode they are selecting, whether it’s on the remote or directly on the bObsweep’s interface.
+If you like the idea of a more budget-oriented robot vacuum, but still offers a lot, the bObsweep could be a good option for you.

 I would recommend the bObsweep Pet Hair if you’re looking for the following features in a robot vacuum.